Coexistence of nonequilibrium density and equilibrium energy distribution of quasiparticles in a superconducting qubit

 {The activation energies for QP tunneling are very different for the ground and the excited state of the transmon.
-When the transmon is in the ground state, the activation energy is given by $\delta\Delta$ [see Fig.~\ref{fig:1}(b)].
-When the transmon is excited, the QP can absorb the energy from the qubit when tunneling across the junction.
+For the ground state, the activation energy is given by $\delta\Delta$ [see Fig.~\ref{fig:1}(c)].
+When the transmon is excited, the QP can absorb the energy from the qubit when tunneling across the junction [see Fig.~\ref{fig:1}(d)].
 This reduces the activation energy to $\delta\Delta - h f_q$, where $f_q$ is the qubit frequency.
-As a result of this difference, the rate of parity switching when the qubit is excited vastly exceeds that in the ground state.
-We show how this rate asymmetry can be exploited to control the steady-state charge-parity of the device.}
+Thus, the parity switching rate when the qubit is excited vastly exceeds the ground state rate at low temperatures.
+We exploit this asymmetry to control the steady-state charge-parity of the device.}

-We begin by describing our experimental system.
-An important feature is the ability to monitor the charge-parity switching of the transmon.
-Parity monitoring is allowed by the dispersion of the transmon spectrum with the offset charge -- the parity switch effectively shifts the offset charge by $1e$.
-To attain a measurable charge dispersion of the qubit frequency, $\delta f_q\sim 10\mhz$, we use a transmon with a moderate ratio of Josephson and charging energies, $E_J/E_C = 17.5$.
-The individual parameters are $E_J / h = 6.24 \ghz$, $E_C / h =357 \mhz$, and the parity-averaged qubit frequency $f_q = 3.826\ghz$.
-The transmon is mounted in a 3D aluminum cavity acting as a readout resonator with frequency $f_r = 9.201\ghz$.
-The dispersive shift of the resonator caused by the transmon is different for the four relevant states -- the transmon can be in its ground or excited state, and its charge-parity can be even or odd.
-The dispersive shifts are large enough to distinguish all four states with single-shot readout \cite{serniak_direct_2019}.
+We begin by noting that monitoring of the transmon parity is allowed by the fact that parity switching effectively shifts the offset charge by $1e$.
+Then, if the transmon spectrum is sensitive to the offset charge, parity switching events can be detected.
+To attain the offset charge sensitivity, we use a transmon with a moderate ratio of Josephson and charging energies, $E_J/E_C = 17.5$.
+In our system, this makes the frequency pull of the resonator different for the four relevant states constituting both charge parities for the $|0\rangle$ and $|1\rangle$ transmon states.
+This, along with a relatively long energy relaxation time $T_{1} = 193 \pm 25 \:\mathrm{\mu s}$, and the use of a quantum-limited amplifier \cite{frattini_optimizing_2018}}, allows us to distinguish these four states with a single-shot readout \cite{serniak_direct_2019} at certain values of the offset charge.
+For the data presented in the experiment, we use $n_g = 0.163\pm 0.003$ (in units of $2e$).
+At this value of offset charge, the dephasing time is $T_2^\star = 3 \pm 1\:\mathrm{\mu s}$